Dr. Steven Leath

 Dr. Steven Leath was elected to the IFDC board of directors in 2012.
 He serves on the board’s Budget Committee.

-Trained as a plant scientist, Leath served at three universities in teaching, research and economic development posts en route to the ISU presidency.
-Leath came to Iowa State from North Carolina where he was a faculty member, research program leader and high-level administrator with the University of North Carolina (UNC) system and North Carolina State University (NCSU).
+Trained as a plant scientist, Leath served at three universities in teaching, research, and economic development posts.
+He was a faculty member, research program leader, and high-level administrator with the University of North Carolina (UNC) system and North Carolina State University (NCSU).